bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/cl_simulation_testing_setup.rst

 paralellism handling in ROS 2.
 To be able to visualize the current DSD execution, we can start ``rqt`` and in the ``Plugins`` menu select ``RoboCup -> DSD-Visualization``.
-This will show us the current DSD execution and can help in finding deadlocks or behaior execution logic issues.
+This will show us the current DSD execution and can help in finding deadlocks or behavior execution logic issues.

 TODO: extend this section